Cetrelia monachorum

 Cetrelia monachorum is a species of foliose lichen in the family Parmeliaceae.
 It was first described scientifically in 1930 by Alexander Zahlbruckner as a species of Parmelia.
 Husband and wife lichenologists William and Chicita Culberson transferred it into the genus Cetrelia in 1977.
+It is one of four chemically distinct species recognized within the Cetrelia olivetorum species complex.

 It is found in Asia, Europe, and North America.